MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/tapi-extension-oids-for-connection-oriented-ndis.md

 # TAPI extension OIDs for connection-oriented NDIS

-OIDs that allow TAPI calls to be made over connection-oriented media.
+The following table summarizes OIDs that allow TAPI calls to be made over connection-oriented media.
 Connection-oriented clients send these OIDs to call managers or integrated miniport call manager (MCM) drivers.

 In this table, M indicates an OID is mandatory, while O indicates it is optional.